lesenelir/next-gpt/README.md

 This project is deployed on [Vercel](https://vercel.com/) and uses Vercel storage to store the relevant data.

 You can also run this project in your local environment.
-The data will be stored in the mysql database.
+The data will be stored in the MySQL database.

 ---